martina-defaveri/EasyOrder/README.md

    ```
    https://localhost:[port]
    ```

 ### Swagger

-1. As everything is up and running (both docker and local deploy):
+1. As everything is up and running (both docker and local deploy) only for microservices:
    ```bash
    http://localhost:[service-port]/swagger/index.html
    ```

-### Running with Docker
+### Running with Docker manually deploy

-Fist is necessary to create a network:
+First is necessary to create a network:

 ```bash
 docker network create order-network